esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 note:
 - Common assumptions are using the UTC timezone and the Gregorian calendar

-- The American date format (YYYY-0M-0D) is recommended, since sorting alphabetically results in sorting chronologically as well
+- The [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date format (YYYY-0M-0D) is recommended, since sorting alphabetically results in sorting chronologically as well

 ==